-My daughter Maddie is learning how to cook and now learning how to blog about it too.
+My daughter Maddie is learning how to cook and is now learning how to blog about it, too.
 She's only 11 years old and doesn't let her cerebral palsy get in her way.
-She's an amazing kid and I hope she continues to experience the enjoyment of cooking and writing about it. - RG
+She's a fantastic kid, and I hope she continues to enjoy cooking and writing about it. - RG

 How to Make Homemade Tortillas

-by Maddie Jones, daughter, student, all around great kid
+by Maddie Jones, daughter, all around great kid

 Hello, it is Maddie here.
-I wanted to tell you how we spiced it up in the kitchen this week.
-We have a very close friend of ours who was born and raised in Mexico, and I can tell you firsthand that her Mexican food is to die for.
+I wanted to tell you how we spiced things up in the kitchen this week.
+We have a very close friend who was born and raised in Mexico, and I can tell you firsthand that her Mexican food is to die for.

 But today, I wanted to tell you how we made homemade masa tortillas.
 Now, like me, you might not know what masa is.
 It's finely ground corn that feels like sugar but tastes like corn.
 It got its name because corn in Spanish is maíz.